Renormalization group improved pressure for hot and dense quark matter: RGOPT pressure results at NLO

 Let us briefly mention that we have tried some variants of our prescriptions in order to check the stability of our results.
 First, the other RSC prescription to recover real solutions, mentioned above in Subsec.~\ref{sec2L} and used in Ref.\cite{prdCOLD}, is to require the collinearity of the vectors tangent to the MOP and RG curves considered as functions of $(m, g)$ (see Eq.(4.7) of Ref.\cite{prdCOLD}).
 In the present $T\ne 0$ case it is however numerically much more involved than our simpler prescriptions above (in particular to identify the AF-compatible solutions at moderate and low $T$ values).
 Yet we could check that the resulting pressure is roughly similar to the one given by the MOP prescription in Figs. \ref{Pmu0band}, \ref{Pmu0bandg}.
 Next, we have also considered a variant of the RG prescription, by including the NNLO $\sim g\, m^4\, s_2$ subtraction term of Eq.(\ref{PRGPT}), that is formally of NLO ${\cal O}(g)$~\footnote{ This variant is the next order analogue of including the NLO coefficient $s_1 \ne 0$ within LO RGOPT, see e.g. Eq.(\ref{mbar1L}).}.
 The $s_2$ expression \cite{JLcond,JLcond2} incorporates three-loop order RG coefficient dependence, thus for consistency we took a three-loop perturbative running coupling generalizing Eq.(\ref{g2L}).
 We remark that the resulting pressure for this variant hardly shows visible differences with Figs.~\ref{PRGprescg}, reflecting a good stability, so that we omit to illustrate it.

 Another physical quantity of interest is the trace anomaly (or equivalently interaction measure).
 The latter has the well-known expression \be \Delta\equiv \varepsilon -3 P = T \frac{\partial P}{\partial T} -4 P = T^5\,\partial (P/T^4)/\partial T, \ee (where the second and third equalities are of course valid only for $\mu=0$).
 As previously we add the pure glue NLO PT expression to our RGOPT quark contribution.
 The result is illustrated, for our best RG prescription, in Fig.\ref{TraceRG} where it is compared to LQCD data\cite{LQCD2010,LQCD2014,LQCD2018} only.
 A very good agreement with LQCD results of \cite{LQCD2010,LQCD2014} is obtained for $0.3 \,{\rm GeV} \lesssim T \lesssim 1 \,{\rm GeV} $, while there are more visible differences with the higher $T$ results from \cite{LQCD2018}.
-Just for indication is also delineated the part of the remnant scale uncertainties originating solely from the RGOPT quark contributions (dashed lines) within the total uncertainties that also include the ones coming from the (standard) NLO PT glue contribution.\\
+Just for indication is also delineated the part of the remnant scale uncertainties originating solely from the RGOPT quark contributions (dashed lines) within the total uncertainties that also include the ones coming from the (standard) NLO PT glue contribution.
+As clearly seen however, similarly to pQCD and HTLpt, the NLO RGOPT does not describe correctly the peak region near the pseudocritical $T_c$ temperature as exhibited by lattice data.
+We speculate that a similar RGOPT resummation in the gluon sector should be a first necessary step to possibly better address the phase transition region, while at present we have treated this sector purely perturbatively as above explained.
+Therefore our present results are certainly not reliable in the region below $T \lesssim 0.25 $ GeV. \\

+As a last fairly different illustration, we show the NLO RGOPT pressure as function of the quark chemical potential $\mu$, for our two MOP and RG prescriptions respectively in Figs \ref{PmuT300mop}, \ref{PmuT300rg}, for a fixed relatively low temperature $T=0.3$ GeV, thus definitely above the ($\mu=0$) pseudocritical temperature such that our present NLO approximation with above indicated limitations is presumably still reliable.
+As compared with HTLpt and pQCD, for both prescriptions the RGOPT pressure appears somewhat lower for high and moderate $\mu$ values, and exhibits a more regular behavior at low $\mu$.
+The gain in remnant scale dependence appears once more drastic.
+We refrain to explore regions closer to the transition where our present construction becomes anyway unreliable.\\